 Phillips Brooks 1835-93 alt.
-(TiS 316)

-PRAYER FOR RECEIVING THE OFFERTORY

-Blessed are you, Lord, God of all creation.
+(TiS 316) PRAYER FOR RECEIVING THE OFFERTORY Blessed are you, Lord, God of all creation.
 Through your goodness we have these gifts to share.
 Accept and use our offerings for your glory and for the service of your kingdom.
 Blessed be God for ever.
 THE GREAT THANKSGIVING All remain standing The Lord be with you.
-And also with you.Lift up your hearts.
-We lift them to the Lord.Let us give thanks to the Lord our God.
+And also with you.
+Lift up your hearts.
+We lift them to the Lord.
+Let us give thanks to the Lord our God.
 It is right to give our thanks and praise.
-The Great Thanksgiving Prayer continues to the following Therefore, with angels and archangels, and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and singing:

-The Great Thanksgiving Prayer continues to the following ...Let us proclaim the mystery of faith
+The Great Thanksgiving Prayer continues to the following Therefore, with angels and archangels, and with all the company of heaven, we proclaim your great and glorious name, for ever praising you and saying: SANCTUS Holy, Holy, Holy Lord, God of power and might, Heaven and earth are full of your glory, Hosanna in the highest.
+BENEDICTUS Blessed is he who comes in the name of the Lord.
+Hosanna in the highest.
+The Great Thanksgiving Prayer continues to the following ...Let us proclaim the mystery of faith Christ has died, Christ is risen.
+Christ will come again.
 The Great Thanksgiving Prayer ends with the following ... songs of never ending praise or ... now and for ever.
+Blessing and honour and glory and power are yours for ever and ever.
+Amen.
 THE LORD'S PRAYER As our Saviour Christ has taught us, we are confident to pray: Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 Forgive us our sins as we forgive those who sin against us.
 Save us from the time of trial and deliver us from evil.
 For the kingdom, the power, and the glory are yours now and for ever.
 Amen.
 THE BREAKING OF THE BREAD We break this bread to share in the body of Christ.
 We who are many are one body, for we all share in the one bread.
+AGNUS DEI Jesus Lamb of God, have mercy on us.

-INVITATION TO COMMUNION kneeling or standing This is the Lamb of God who takes away the sin of the world.
+Jesus bearer of our sins, have mercy on us.
+Jesus redeemer of the world, grant us your peace.
+INVITATION TO COMMUNION This is the Lamb of God who takes away the sin of the world.
 Blessed are those who are called to his supper.
 Lord, I am not worthy to receive you, but only say the word, and I shall be healed.

-ADMINISTRATION OF HOLY COMMUNION

-All baptised Christians are welcome to receive Holy Communion.
+ADMINISTRATION OF HOLY COMMUNION All baptised Christians are welcome to receive Holy Communion.
 Communion is available as consecrated bread, which is given to each person, and wine which may be drunk from the chalice.
 A separate chalice for intinction (dipped) is also provided.
 If you would prefer a blessing, please come forward and indicate this by keeping your arms behind your back.
 Gluten free wafers are available on request.

-COMMUNION 'The Shepherds Farewell'

-Hector Berlioz (1803-1869)

-POST COMMUNION PRAYER Please stand

-The prayer ends with the following

-Father, we offer ourselves to you as a living sacrifice through Jesus Christ our Lord.
+POST COMMUNION PRAYER Please stand The prayer ends with the following Father, we offer ourselves to you as a living sacrifice through Jesus Christ our Lord.
 Send us out in the power of your Spirit to live and work to your praise and glory.
 FINAL HYMN 'Tell out, my soul, the greatness of the Lord!'
 Magnificat

-1. Tell out, my soul, the greatness of the Lord!

-Unnumbered blessings, give my spirit voice;

-tender to me the promise of his word;

-in God my Saviour shall my heart rejoice.

-2. Tell out, my soul, the greatness of his name!
-Make known his might, the deeds his arm has done; his mercy sure, from age to age the same; his holy name - the Lord, the Mighty One.
+- 1. Tell out, my soul, the greatness of the Lord! - Unnumbered blessings, give my spirit voice; - tender to me the promise of his word: - in God my Saviour shall my heart rejoice. - 2.
+Tell out, my soul, the glories of his word! - Firm is his promise, and his mercy sure. - Tell out, my soul, the greatness of the Lord - to children's children and for evermore!